The Battle (Star Trek: The Next Generation): Production

-"The Battle" marked the second appearance of the Ferengi, but executive producer Rick Berman thought that they still didn't make a decent major adversary.
+"The Battle" marked the second appearance of the Ferengi, but supervising producer Rick Berman thought that they still did not make a decent major adversary.
 Larry Forester's script, his second for The Next Generation, originally featured several scenes on board the Ferengi ship to cast further light on their culture but they were all ultimately cut before filming.
 Bok would return in the seventh-season episode "Bloodlines", although the role would be recast with Lee Arenberg gaining the role instead of Frank Corsentino.

 Rob Bowman used a couple of specific camera techniques for the scenes on board the Stargazer during Picard's hallucinations.
 A steadicam attached to a cameraman was used to show a slight unsteadiness, and each of the Stargazer crew members were filmed individually on the bridge against a smoke background before being superimposed together.
 He explained, "we went dark in a lot of scenes and we did different angles and things the show hadn't done yet.
 For me, it was a real creative stretch and it felt great for the show."
 The bridge itself was a re-dress of the film-era Enterprise bridge.
 The term "Picard Maneuver" was later used offscreen to refer informally to Patrick Stewart's habit of tugging his uniform shirt down, and the Battle of Maxia itself was described in the first chapter of the pre-TNG era novel The Buried Age.

 The Constellation-class starship first appears in "Encounter at Farpoint" as a desktop model in Picard's ready room.
 Rick Sternbach constructed the model by kitbashing Ertl kits of the movie Enterprise, using parts from other models such as the VF-1 Valkyrie to add detail.
 Greg Jein used Sternbach's and Andrew Probert's designs to create the four-foot shooting model of the USS Stargazer for "The Battle".
 In the original script, the Stargazer was to be a redress of the movie-era Constitution-class Enterprise model that first appeared in Star Trek: The Motion Picture; Probert and Sternbach persuaded the producers not to reuse the movie Enterprise model, and the "Constellation"-class label was chosen so that it could match LeVar Burton's lip movement to redub dialogue.

-This episode is noted for featuring special effect sequences with a Constellation-class starship in outer space.
-This design is used again in the episode "Peak Performance" (Season 2 Episode 21 of TNG).